pattytonyoneill/archeology-company/README.md

-  -You can find my Role of Archeologist Page Wireframe at [this link](wireframes/contact-us.pdf) -You can find my Laws Regarding Archeology Wirefram at [this link](wireframes/laws.pdf) -You can find my FAQ Wireframe at [this link](wireframes/faq.pdf) -You can find my Contact Wireframe at
+  -You can find my Role of Archeologist Page Wireframe at [this link](wireframes/contact-us.pdf) -You can find my Laws Regarding Archeology Wirefram at [this link](wireframes/laws.pdf) -You can find my FAQ Wireframe at [this link](wireframes/faq.pdf) -You can find my Contact Wireframe at [this link](wireframe/role-wireframe.pdf)
 ## Features:

 - _Responsive on all device sizes_